-- Section 2: Outlines the statutory obligations relevant to this BioMP. - Section 3: Describes the existing environment at the MPO in relation to biodiversity values. - Section 4: Outlines the vegetation clearance protocol used at the MPO. - Section 5: Provides a description of the seed collection program and seed/tubestock planting activities at the MPO. - Section 6: Outlines the strategies to manage remnant vegetation on-site. - Section 7: Describes the additional biodiversity management measures undertaken across the MPO area. - Section 8: Provides a description of the biodiversity monitoring program relevant to biodiversity measures undertaken. - Section 9: Describes the key risks to rehabilitation and the contingency measures which will be undertaken. - Section 10: Outlines the personnel at the MPO responsible for monitoring, reviewing and implementing the plan. - Section 11: Provides a list of references used in the BioMP.
+- Section 2: Outlines the statutory obligations relevant to this BioMP. - Section 3: Describes the existing environment at the MPO in relation to biodiversity values. - Section 4: Outlines the vegetation clearance protocol used at the MPO. - Section 5: Provides a description of the seed collection program and seed/tubestock planting activities at the MPO. - Section 6: Outlines the strategies to manage remnant vegetation on-site. - Section 7: Describes the additional biodiversity management measures undertaken across the MPO area. - Section 8: Provides a description of the biodiversity monitoring program relevant to biodiversity measures undertaken. - Section 9: Describes the key risks to rehabilitation and the contingency measures which will be undertaken. - Section 10: Outlines the personnel at the MPO responsible for monitoring, reviewing and implementing the plan. - Section 11: Provides a description of the review process for the environmental performance of the MPO in relation to biodiversity. - Section 12: Describes the reporting procedures. - Section 13: Lists the references cited in this BioMP. - Appendix A: Lists comments received from the relevant consultees during the consultation period.